 Most Patients are Good Candidates for Dental Bridges

 Thankfully, the majority of those who have one or several lost teeth qualify as candidates for implant-supported and conventional bridges.
 Those missing between one and three teeth will likely qualify as candidates for both types of dental bridges.
-If you have periodontal disease, it must be treated prior to the placement of the dental bridges or any other type of restorative dental procedure.
+If you have periodontal disease, it must be treated before the placement of the dental bridges or any other type of restorative dental procedure.
 Conventional bridges are anchored to adjacent teeth.
 These teeth have to be structurally sound and have minimal dental decay or the dental bridge won't prove reliable.

 If your dentist believes you are a candidate for dental implants, you are likely a candidate for implant-supported dental bridges as well.
-However, if your jawbone lacks adequate density at the site of the implant, you might not qualify as a candidate for implant supported dentures.
-As long as you meet these requirements, do not smoke and are in good health, you should give serious consideration to implant-supported dentures.
+However, if your jawbone lacks adequate density at the site of the implant, you might not qualify as a candidate for implant-supported dentures.
+As long as you meet these requirements, do not smoke, and are in good health, you should give serious consideration to implant-supported dentures.
 If the dentist determines your jaw bone lacks the density required to support implant-supported dentures, don't fret!
 You might be an excellent candidate for a sinus lift to build the bone in the area of the implant.
 Alternatively, a bone graft might suffice.

 You can Live a Normal Life With Dental Bridges